angelxuanchang/nlp-class/hw0.md

 Use alphanumeric characters [a-z0-9] only in your group name, underscore and dashes are also permited (**please avoid spaces**).
-We use an automated process to align your group name in Coursys to your repo in gitlab.
-If your group name and repo does not match exactly, we will not be able to match your gitlab repo to your Coursys group.
+We use an automated process to align your group name in Coursys to your repo in github.
+If your group name and repo does not match exactly, we will not be able to match your github repo to your Coursys group.
-If you used spaces in your group name in Coursys by mistake, make sure that your gitlab repo has dashes ('-') instead of spaces (because the internal system name used by Coursys will have dashes instead of spaces).
+If you used spaces in your group name in Coursys by mistake, make sure that your github repo has dashes ('-') instead of spaces (because the internal system name used by Coursys will have dashes instead of spaces).

+Since we will be using Python, choose `Python` as the `.gitignore` template.

-Leave all other settings as they are and click the `Create Project` button at the bottom left of the page.
+Leave all other settings as they are and click the `Create repository` button at the bottom left of the page.

 Make sure you do not change the default setting of `Private`.
 Your